APPLICATION PROCESS TO TAKE THE WRITTEN EXAMINATION

 Each candidate must bring the following items to the test site:

-• Admission letter for the specific test date (recommended)
+- Admission letter for the specific test date

-NOTE: No books, scratch paper, calculators, reference materials, beepers, cellular phones, or other personal items will be allowed in the examination room.
-A basic four-function calculator, which candidates will be allowed to keep, will be provided for use on the Specialty exams only.
+NOTE: No books, scratch paper, calculators, beepers, cellular phones or other materials will be allowed in the examination room.

 NCCCO Written Examinations are electronically scored by International Assessment Institute.
 For this reason, it is important to complete the answer sheet according to the instructions provided by the Chief Examiner on the day of the exam.
 Candidates will receive credit only for answers recorded on the scannable answer sheet.
 Answers marked in the test booklet(s) will NOT be counted toward a candidate’s score.

 All candidates will receive a score report of their performance.
 Examination results are mailed to candidates approximately 12 business days after the examination administration.